Defining Entities

 know which user is logged in and add appropriate permission checks, and will

 maintain a persistent DB connection during a transaction.
-On the client, these
+On the client,

-you have to use these instances.
+server.
+Basically, you have to use these instances.
+You can also use

 In Node.js, the etype is set to "todo"